timyhac/DevExtremeFilterBuilder/README.md

 # DevExtreme FilterBuilder

-This library provides a single class which turns a [specification object](https://en.wikipedia.org/wiki/Specification_pattern) produced by DevExtreme's FilterBuilder into a [LINQ Expression](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression) that can be used by any LINQ provider.
+This library provides a single class which turns a [specification object](https://en.wikipedia.org/wiki/Specification_pattern) produced by [DevExtreme's FilterBuilder component](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxFilterBuilder/) into a [LINQ Expression](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression) that can be used by any LINQ provider.

 It provides the follwing features: